sanchit-ahuja/sanchit-ahuja.github.io/experience.md

 - Built an automated employee account management platform to manage all employee accounts
 - Built a dashboard to create, update, delete and manage employee accounts and respective access permissions
+- Wrote unit tests and pushed the platform to production

 ## [Machine Vision Lab]{:target="_blank"}, Research Intern
 Mentor - Dr. Jagdish Lal Raheja